iontodirel/matchbox_aprs/README.md

 ## Features

-- Small form factor: 50x35mm
+- Small form factor: 50x35mm board size
-  - 0.8% larger compared the Pico APRS v4 mainboard
+  - 0.8% larger than the Pico APRS v4 mainboard
   - 37% smaller than the Mobilinkd TNC4 mainboard
   - 63% smaller than the original Nino TNC mainboard
-- Mainboard - TNC
+- Mainboard - modem
+  - Power
     - Low noise regulator with reverse current protection
-    - Allows the board to be powered by a 3.3V external supply
-    - Regulator can be bypassed if desired via Header 2
-    - LDO can operate from as high as 20V
-  - DCD and Packet Good signals are routed to the header
-  - USB VBUS routed to the header
+    - Supports 4–20 V input, up to 500 mA output
+    - Can be bypassed (FCC2) or powered externally at 3.3 V
+  - Interfaces
-  - USB VBUS, USB CC1/CC2 routed to an optional header for optional PD negotiation
+    - USB VBUS and CC1/CC2 available for optional USB-PD negotiation
-    - Up to 3.2A can be drawn from the USB interface with PD
+      - Up to 3.2A from USB PD
       - Voltages higher than 5V can be negotiated and supplied to an off board regulator
+    - Two UARTs (USB interface, TNC interface)
+    - DCD and Packet Good status signals available on header
   - Standalone operation
-    - Serial interfaces can be connected together using solder pads or small resistors
-    - Resistors can be used to configure the digital modes on board if wanted
+    - Internal solder pads or resistor options for loopback serial operation and mode selection
+    - Configurable digital modes via resistor population
+  - Audio I/O
-  - Small 3.5mm audio jack with TXA/RXA and PPT compatible with either Mobilinkd TNC4 or Digirig
+    - 3.5 mm TRRS jack (TXA/RXA/PTT), pinout selectable for Mobilinkd TNC4 or Digirig compatibility
-    - Jack type can be set using solder pads or populating small resistors
-  - Extensible interconnect system can connect to the TNC and provide additional capabilities via daughter boards
+  - Status
     - All of the 5 LEDs on the Nino TNC are routed to display modem status
+  - Extensible interconnect for optional daughterboards
 - Daughter board - Standalone Digipeater and tracker
-  - Linear battery charger can charge a Lipo with up to 1.5A of current
+  - Power management
+    - Integrated 1.5 A Li-Po linear charger
-  - The built-in power path automatically switches between the battery power and USB power, while charging the battery when USB power is present
+    - Power-path management automatically switches between battery and USB
-  - A buck-boost convertor supplies +5V to the mainboard regardless of the battery voltage
+    - Buck-boost regulator provides stable 5V rail to the mainboard regardless of the battery voltage
-  - Low noise regulator supplies power to the daughter board independently of the main board
+    - Independent low-noise LDO for daughterboard circuitry
-  - Two load switches control the power to the GNSS receiver and mainboard and allow the daughther board to fully turn off both devices programatically
+    - Two load switches allow MCU to power-gate the GNSS and mainboard and fully turn off both devices programatically
+  - GNSS
-  - An onboard GNSS receiver with built-in antenna provides GPS position data
+    - Integrated GNSS receiver with onboard antenna
-  -   A small rechargeble battery keep the GNSS receiver warm speeding up the GPS lock
+    - Retains warm-start capability via small rechargeable backup cell
+  - Connectivity
+    - USB serial
+    - Wi-Fi
-  - The ESP32 based MCU supports Wi-Fi, BL classic and BLE and controls the mainboard and daugther board
+    - BL and BLE

 ## Connectors